Chalk33/Archipelago-Manual-Star-Wars-Battlefront-2-2017/README.md

 # Setup
 Grab the apworld and yaml from releases.
 Place the apworld in lib/worlds.
 Place the yaml in the Players folder, and edit it accordingly.

 If playing on pc, it is highly recommended to use the [Frosty Mod Manager](https://github.com/CadeEvs/FrostyToolsuite/releases) and the [Instant Action Overhaul XL mod](https://www.nexusmods.com/starwarsbattlefront22017/mods/9310).
+The manual is designed with these in mind.

 # How it Works
 ## Locations